Blackbraid

 Blackbraid is an American black metal project from the Adirondack Mountains, New York, formed in 2022.
 The project is the solo endeavor of its creator, Jon Krieger.
-Krieger is Native American and is also known by his pseudonym Sgah’gahsowáh, a Mohawk name meaning "the witch hawk".
+A native Mexican, Krieger is also known by his pseudonym Sgah’gahsowáh, a Mohawk name meaning "the witch hawk".

 History

 Formation and Blackbraid I

 Blackbraid's formation was first announced on February 7, 2022.
 Krieger was by that point a lifelong musician and had previously been involved informally with friends' projects, but Blackbraid is both his first serious project and his first solo one.

 Blackbraid is part of the growing indigenous black metal scene in the United States.
 The project's first single, "Barefoot Ghost Dance on Blood Soaked Soil", was released shortly after on February 13, 2022.
 The song's lyrics allude to historical events such as the Wounded Knee massacre, which took place in 1890, and the more recent Dakota Access Pipeline protests of 2016.
 A second single, "The River of Time Flows Through Me", was released on March 16, 2022, and deals with the passing and fluidity of time.
 Blackbraid's debut album, Blackbraid I, was released on August 26, 2022.
 Krieger, a multi-instrumentalist, wrote and tracked the entire album apart from the drums, which were tracked by his friend Neil Schneider.
 Schneider also recorded, mixed, and mastered Blackbraid I. The cover art was done by Adrian Baxter.

 The album melds conventional black metal with elements of traditional indigenous music, such as the Native American flute, and acoustic interludes.
 It was released to general critical acclaim, featuring on Rolling Stone's Best Metal Albums of 2022 list, Metal Injection's list of best underground metal albums of 2022, and Decibels Top 40 Albums of 2022 list.
 Following its independent release on Bandcamp, it reached #1 on the website's metal chart and charted at #2 across all genres, in addition to being named one of the site's best metal releases for August 2022.